gallenc/jerseyhack14/licence-manager/osgi.licencemanager-archetype/README.txt

 -DarchetypeVersion=0.0.1-SNAPSHOT \
 -DgroupId=org.opennms.project \
 -DartifactId=myproject \
--Dpackage=org.opennms.project.package
+-Dpackage=org.opennms.project.packagename

- Where -DgroupId=org.opennms.project  is the group id of your generated project -DartifactId=myproject is the artifact id of your generated project -Dpackage=org.opennms.project.package is the route package in which the generated licence artifacts will be placed
+ Where -DgroupId=org.opennms.project  is the group id of your generated project -DartifactId=myproject is the artifact id of your generated project -Dpackage=org.opennms.project.packagename is the route package in which the generated licence artifacts will be placed